nextgis/docs_ngmobile/source/load_geodata.rst

 Tile cache is a zip-archive with folders and tiles stored in accordance with a tiling scheme (for example, folder_z/folder_x/y.png).
 Folders of level Z can be located in the root or in a folder in the root folder (name of the folder doesn't matter, but there have to be only one folder).
 Deeper nesting of level Z folders is not allowed.

+Tile cache can be created with the extension module `NextGIS QGIS - QTiles <http://plugins.qgis.org/plugins/qtiles/>`_.
+Resulted archive can be uploaded to any available folder in your mobile device storage.

 Follow these steps to open zip-archive with tile cache:

 1. Open Layers tree panel (item 1 in :numref:`ngmobile_main_activity_pic_1`).
 Then tap on "Add geodata" button (item 4 in :numref:`ngmobile_layer_tree_pic`).
 The dialogue will open as shown in :numref:`ngmobile_options_menu_new_layer_pic`.
 Select "Open local".